About Gasbusters

 What We Intend To Do

-GASBUSTERS to encourage City Councillors to prioritize legislation that bans the use of two -stroke, gas- powered leaf blowers.
+GASBUSTERS to encourage City Councillors to prioritize legislation- transitioning to ban the use of two -stroke, gas- powered leaf blowers.

 The core objective of Toronto Public Health is to reduce health inequities and improve the health status of Torontonians.
-The Toronto Medical Officer could be a voice to champion the negative health consequences of noise pollution and harmful pollutants from gas-powered leaf blowers.
+The Medical Officer of Health should be a voice to champion the negative health consequences of noise pollution and harmful pollutants from gas-powered leaf blowers.

-In 2001 (24 years ago), Dr Sheela Basrur, Toronto Medical Officer, submitted a report to prohibit gas-powered leaf blowers in Toronto to Council.
-It was not passed at City Council.
+• In 2001 (24 years ago), Dr Sheela Basrur, Toronto Medical Officer, submitted a report to Council to prohibit gas-powered leaf blowers .
+It was not passed by City Council.

-Gasbusters aims to persuade Dr Na-Koshie Lamptey, Deputy Medical Officer at Toronto Public Health, to address this issue.
+• Gasbusters aims to persuade Dr Michelle Murti, Medical Officer of Health, to address this issue.

 As awareness of the health risks associated with gas-powered leaf blowers increases, GASBUSTERS relies on your support to grow its membership and strengthen its collective voice.